frucci/2017/README.md

 I code in R and Python.

-I will not upload everything.
-I'll update this repository uploading small guides and examples regarding what I'm currently doing and I promise you I'll try to keep this repo as much as possible updated.
+I'll update this repository with small guides and examples.
+I promise you I'll try to keep this repo as much as possible updated.